How to Appeal a Smart Parking Parking Ticket

 How do I appeal a Smart Parking ticket?

-Submit your appeal via email to appeals@smartparking.com, through their website, or by post within 28 days.
+Submit your appeal through their website at smartparking.com/uk/appeal-a-parking-charge or by post within 28 days.
 Include your PCN reference, vehicle registration, grounds for appeal, and evidence.
-If rejected, escalate to IAS (Independent Appeals Service) for free.
+If rejected, escalate to POPLA for free.

 How does Smart Parking ANPR work?